-SaaS License Subscription and Contract Management for the Enterprise
+Manage SaaS corporate spend with a SaaS License Subscription and Contract Management Platform for the Enterprise

 With the complexity of today’s business environments, software is being utilized at a rapid speed throughout organizations.
 Employees, from literally every department, can find beneficial tools that work best for their needs and can easily solve their problems at hand.
 Hardware is no longer an obstacle for adoption.
 Now, teams have the liberty to choose which solutions they want to use without worrying about about lengthy internal approval processes or restrictions.

 In any organization, the experts who worked in the IT Department were always the only ones in charge of technology and how hardware and software was managed.
 With one centralized location, there was never a concern about security breaches or lack of control.
 The IT team could easily ensure the safety of the company’s management tools, all while monitoring and controlling budgets and vendors across all functions throughout the entire organization.
 Today, this is certainly not the norm.

 Nowadays, most departments select their own software management tools and control their own technology budgets.
 There is much less hardware being purchased and the network is far less technical.
 Those centralized IT experts, who we couldn’t run an organization without, are no longer the vital cornerstone of a company’s ultimate success.

 The proliferation of SaaS applications dictate how businesses are spending their money on point solutions.
 While this growth is positive for a company’s diversity, it can also cause an internal disconnection, creating a silo mentality where departments are reluctant to share information with each other.

 There is also the issue of adding complexity to workflows.
 Businesses are having to deal with connecting to API’s with no single platform to get a deep understanding of their SaaS environment.
 This prevents them from managing it the way they should.
 Oftentimes, these software management tools do not integrate with each other, causing inefficiencies with the overall licensing process.